ZacharyACoon/documentation/it/code/python/managing_python_packages_and_your_code.md

 ## 1. Python Versions with PyEnv

 There are many versions of python and no telling which you may need for a project.
-Further, incorrectly installing incompatible versions or packages could damage your system and will likely unmanagable conflicts for your projects.
+Further, incorrectly installing incompatible versions or packages could damage your system and will likely cause unmanagable conflicts for your projects.
 It is important to carefully manage your python and package versions *independently* of your system installation that your operating system depends on.

 ### 1.1  PyEnv